syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Working-with-headers-and-footers.md

 ### Add Date and Time in PowerPoint Slide

-Essential Presentation library facilitates adding Date and Time to a slide of the PowerPoint Presentation.
+Essential&reg; Presentation library facilitates adding Date and Time to a slide of the PowerPoint Presentation.
 Date and Time comes with formatting options for date stamp as either it can be updated automatically using computer's clock or stay fixed until you change it.

 The following code example demonstrates how to add Date and Time to a slide of the presentation.